List of submarine and submersible incidents since 2000: ARA San Juan

 On the night of 16 November 2017, the Argentine Navy submarine ARA San Juan and her crew of 44 was reported missing in the San Jorge Gulf region.
 Ships and long-range patrol aircraft from several nations, including Argentina, Brazil, Chile, Uruguay, Russia, the United Kingdom and the United States, were dispatched in a search and rescue mission.
 Rescue submersibles and parachute rescuers were deployed.
 On 30 November, hopes of rescuing the crew alive were abandoned.

 On 16 November 2018, the company Ocean Infinity had located San Juan through a remote submersible.
 The wreck was 460 km southeast of Comodoro Rivadavia at a depth of 907 m.
 The submarine's imploded wreckage was strewn up to 70 m from the hull.
 All 44 crew members were lost with the submarine.

+Alleged INS Arihant flood

+In January 2018, the Indian Navy nuclear submarine INS Arihant was alleged to have flooded alongside some time in 2017, due to an aft hatch being left open by mistake, causing damage to its propulsion compartment.
+Claims state that the submarine was out of action for 10 months while repairs to pipework were carried out.
+Some sources disputed this claim, alleging that the submarine did not have any aft hatches, and some claimed the submarine's doubled hulled design made this impossible.
+The Indian Ministry for Defence refused to deny the allegations, saying it would be a breach of national security to discuss the matter.

 2019

 Losharik fire

 On 1 July 2019, a fire on what it described as a Russian deep-water research submarine surveying the seabed near the Arctic killed 14 sailors.
-Russian officials faced accusations of trying to cover up the full details of the accident, and some Russian media criticized what they said was a lack of transparency, and drew parallels with the dearth of official information during the meltdown of a Soviet nuclear reactor in Chernobyl in 1986.
-One day later, the Russian government officially disclosed the incident on the submarine Losharik and acknowledged that the vessel had a nuclear reactor on board.
+Russian officials faced accusations of trying to cover up the full details of the accident, and some Russian media criticised what they said was a lack of transparency, and drew parallels with the lack of official information during the meltdown of a Soviet nuclear reactor in Chernobyl in 1986.
+The next day, the Russian government officially disclosed the incident on the submarine Losharik and acknowledged that the vessel had a nuclear reactor on board.